neo4j-product-examples/data-prep-sec-edgar/README.md

-# Data Preparation: SEC EDGAR
+# Data Preparation & Experimentation: SEC EDGAR
-### __:warning: This Repo is Work in Progress__
+### __:warning: This Repo is Work in Progress :warning:__
-This repository will contain scripts to download SEC EDGAR data and format it for Neo4j loading and analytics.
+This repository will contain 2 things:
+1. scripts to download SEC EDGAR data and format it for Neo4j loading, analytics, and GenAI.
 Specifically linking together form 10-K and form 13 data.
+2. Exploratory notebooks and apps for testing loading and GenAI applications with the data.

 ## Background
 Linking form10K documents and issuing companies from form13 is non-trivial since the two data sources use different identifiers and the SEC EDGAR API provides no way to directly resolve between them.  form10k filings are identified under CIK, an SEC system id, while form13 use the CUSIP identifier, another industry standard id, for issuers.